 At this stage, an architect can:

-Even if you’re in the conveyancing period, starting early can speed up your renovation timeline post-completion.
+Starting now can speed up your timeline post-completion.

 Do I need planning permission to renovate?